Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Cost

-Once again, the cost is a substantial factor that the majority of people have to take into account.
-Bamboo sheets, in general, tend to be a bit more expensive compared to low-quality cotton, but if you match the thread count, the price would more or less equalize.
-Of course, there are different types from both categories which would cost a lot more compared to the regular, entry-level options.
+Bamboo sheets, in general, tend to be more expensive compared to low-quality cotton, but if you match the thread count, the price would more or less equalize.
+Of course, there are different types from both categories, which would cost a lot more compared to the regular, entry-level options.

 Conclusion